Google finally updates Android distribution dashboard, Pie passes 10%

 Android 2.Three Gingerbread (December 2010): Up 0.1 points to zero.3%

-The Android adoption order now stands as follows: Oreo in the first vicinity, Nougat in 2d location, Marshmallow in 1/3, Lollipop in fourth, Pie in 5th, KitKat in the sixth, Jelly Bean in seventh, ICS in eighth, and Gingerbread in final.
-It may be a few extra months before Pie can break into the pinnacle 3.Reasons Why Google Implements Updates: Google, at its core, is a service.
-It aims to offer the best possible outcome for users based on the users’ searches.
-It achieves this with the help of an algorithm which happens to be an extremely complex formula that is used for deciding what answers the question presented in a search best.
+The Android adoption order now stands as follows: Oreo in the first vicinity, Nougat in the 2d location, Marshmallow in 1/3, Lollipop in the fourth, Pie in 5th, KitKat in the sixth, Jelly Bean in the seventh, ICS in the eighth, and Gingerbread in final.
+It may be a few extra months before Pie can break into the pinnacle 3.
+Reasons Why Google Implements Updates: at its core, Google is a service.
+It aims to offer the best possible outcome for users based on their searches.
+It achieves this with the help of an algorithm, which happens to be an extremely complex formula used to decide what answers the question presented in a search best.

 The tips that the abovementioned analysis contains are as follows: